-If selling your shares through a financial institution or your financial adviser or broker, you should inquire about redemption procedures.
+If selling your shares through your financial adviser or broker, you should inquire about redemption procedures.
 Your adviser and/or broker may have transaction minimums and/or transaction times which will affect your redemption.
-Normally you will receive your proceeds within a week after your request is received.
-Eligible plan investors should contact their plan administrator or refer to the appropriate plan documents for details.
 For all other sales transactions, follow the instructions below.
-For additional policies on selling shares, including redemptions in writing requirements please see page 240.
+For additional policies on selling shares, including redemptions in writing requirements please see page 156.